 D – Tasks

 In the ABCDE method, D stands for delegate.
-These tasks can be handed to someone else since they aren’t crucial for you.
+These tasks can be handed to someone else since they aren’t essential for you.
 Delegating frees up your time to focus on more important things.

 E – Tasks